How to actually keep your new year’s resolutions this year

 If you’ve ever eagerly started the new year with ambitious new year’s resolutions—only to fall short just a few weeks or months in—you’re not alone.
 The good news is, it is possible to set goals and achieve them.

-Whether your ambition for the next year is to run a marathon, learn how to speak French or read a book a month, setting good goals gives you something to work toward.
+Whether your ambition for the next year is to run a marathon, learn how to speak French or read a book a month, setting good goals gives you something to work toward, and can even lead to identifying things that matter to you in life.

 Setting good goals